JEE Main 2026: City Intimation Slip, Exam Dates, Syllabus, Preparation, and Cutoff

 The JEE Main 2026, conducted by NTA, is for admission to NITs, IITs, and GFTIs and as a qualifying exam for JEE Advanced.
 The JEE Main Exam will be held in a CBT mode, except for the Drawing section of Paper 2A (B.Arch).

 Ques.
-Is JEE Main 2026 going to be the toughest?
+Will JEE Main 2026 be the toughest?

 Ans.
 Yes, JEE Main 2026 is very likely to be tougher than the previous years (2025-2022) because:

-• From JEE Main 2025, section B has been removed, which means all questions are compulsory to attempt, 75 questions total (25 each in Physics, Chemistry, Maths), all compulsory.
+• From JEE Main 2025, section B has been removed, which means all questions are compulsory to attempt: 75 questions total (25 each in physics, chemistry, and maths, all compulsory.
 Negative marking applies to every question.

 • In 2024, the JEE Main exam was a moderate but lengthy paper, where mathematics was the most difficult.